DataDog/synthetics-test-automation-circleci-orb/README.md

 The CircleCI command orb installs [datadog-ci][1] and uses the `datadog-ci synthetics run-tests` [command][2] to execute [DataDog Synthetics tests][3].

-The image running it must have cURL installed.
+The image running it must have a linux x64 base image with cURL installed.

 ## Usage